Frequently Asked Questions

 Students may have already earned credit through work-site training or government-sponsored workshops or military experience.
 If students have certificates or documentation, which state that the American Council on Education (ACE) or the National Program on Noncollegiate Sponsored Instruction (PONSI) assesses that training, credit may be available for coursework for which there are equivalencies in MSU Billings' curriculum.
 Military credit is assessed from the DD214, DD295, or military transcript.
 Questions about military credit may be directed to the Advising Center at 406-657-2240.

-In order to inform the Office of Admissions and Records of a repeated course, the student must file a Repeat Card with the Office of Admissions and Records.
-Repeat cards are located in the Office of Admissions and Records and the Advising Center.
+In order to inform the Registrar's Office of a repeated course, the student must file a Repeat Card with the Registrar's office.
+Repeat cards are located in the Registrar's Office and the Advising Center.

 When a course which a student has previously attempted is repeated, only the most recent course credit and grade is calculated into the student's grade point average, even if the most recent grade is lower.
 (Note: the original course and the grade remain on the official transcript in addition to the more recent course and grade).